AsherTeo/MR-Beast-Data-Analytics/README.md

 - Utilization of `nltk` and `strings` libraries for data cleaning and NLP tasks.
 - User-friendly interface for easy exploration.

+## Objective

+The primary objective of this project is to provide a detailed analysis of MrBeast's content, uncovering patterns, trends, and insights that contribute to a comprehensive understanding of his video landscape.
+The focus is on leveraging data science techniques and tools to extract meaningful information from the available data.

+## Methodology

+### Data Wrangling
+Data wrangling is performed using the `pandas` library in Python.
+This includes cleaning and organizing the raw data obtained from the YouTube API, handling missing values, and ensuring data quality for subsequent analysis.

+### Exploratory Data Analysis (EDA)
+Exploratory Data Analysis involves utilizing statistical techniques and visualizations to uncover patterns, correlations, and outliers within the dataset. `stats` library and `seaborn` are employed for this phase, providing valuable insights into MrBeast's video metrics.

+### Machine Learning
+Machine learning techniques, implemented through `scikit-learn`, are utilized to derive predictive models or classifications based on the analyzed data.
+This includes tasks such as sentiment analysis on comments, predicting engagement metrics, or any other relevant objectives identified during the analysis.

 ## How to Use
 1. [Include step-by-step instructions on how to run or access the dashboard]
 2. [Specify any dependencies or prerequisites]